JuliaPlots/PlotlyJS.jl/docs/src/building_traces_layouts.md

 The `fields` is an AbstractDict object that maps trace attributes to their values.

-We create this wrapper around a Dict to provide some convnient syntax as described below.
+We create this wrapper around a Dict to provide some convenient syntax as described below.

 Let's consider an example.
 Suppose we would like to build the following JSON
 object: